Getting started with manifest files

 What is a manifest file?

-A manifest files allows you to be more explicit about your stack composition and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
-The file describes the setup of the components that run your stack.
+A manifest files allows you to be more explicit about your application composition and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
+The file describes the setup of the components that make up your application.
 If you’re already familiar with manifest files, refer to Building a manifest file.

 These are just some examples of the settings you can control with a manifest file: